Know your rights when it comes to breath tests in Michigan

 Police in Michigan employ two types of breath test devices — the portable breath test (PBT) machine and the DataMaster machine.
 The PBT is a handheld device that provides only a rough approximation of the blood alcohol level.
 Police use the PBT to confirm their suspicions and justify the arrest.
 Refusal to submit to a PBT is a civil infraction punishable by a fine, but no points.
 The refusal cannot be used in court.

-The second type of breath test is the more accurate DataMaster test performed at a police station.
+The second type of breath test is the more accurate DataMaster test performed after an arrest at a police station.
 Refusing this test has significant consequences, including a one-year license suspension.
 If we can show that a medical condition, such as asthma or panic attack, made it impossible to blow into the device, it may be possible to reverse the suspension.
 Positive results may also be possible if the police failed to inform you that your license will be suspended for refusing to blow.
 Barberi Law will do everything we can to overcome your license suspension.